 Syracuse University Art Galleries, Syracuse, New York

-ART I SEE blog, interview by Scott Ponemone, with additional material added to the Newsletter originally published by Baltimore Museum of Art, 2016.
+blog interview by Scott Ponemone, with additional material added to Newsletter published by Baltimore Museum of Art, 2016.

 Whitney Museum of American Art, online collection

 Engravings by Evan Lindquist in the Whitney Museum of American Art